25 Notable Chicagoans Who Passed Away In 2021

 Compiled by Adam Harrington, CBS Chicago web producer

-CHICAGO (CBS/AP) From the arts and sports to politics and activism, 2021 saw the loss of some notable Chicagoans who helped define the culture of the city for generations.READ MORE: It's Official: Chicago Finally Gets First Measurable Snow Of Season
+CHICAGO (CBS/AP) From the arts and sports to politics and activism, 2021 saw the loss of some notable Chicagoans who helped define the culture of the city for generations.READ MORE: Family Runs To Lurie Children's Hospital For Help After Being Carjacked In Streeterville

 Here is a look at 25 notable Chicagoans who passed away this year.